Foto: Phil Sharp

 AntonÍn Dvořák Notturno for strings

-Oliver Leith will o wisp (World premiere)
+Oliver Leith will o wisp (Scandinavian premiere)

 Caroline Shaw Plan & Elevation